DefAP/defap/README.md

 A new publication detailing the full methods of DefAP will be available soon.

 ## Contact
-Questions, remarks, contributions and advices should be addressed to wdneilson@outlook.com and samuel.murphy@lancaster.ac.uk
+Questions, remarks and contributions should be addressed to wdneilson@outlook.com and samuel.murphy@lancaster.ac.uk